one in a million story with AncestryDNA.

 How large is the AncestryDNA database?

-AncestryDNA is the leader in DNA testing for family history and includes more than 850,000 people who have taken the AncestryDNA test as well as the ability to access Ancestry, the world's largest online family history resource, which includes millions of family trees and over 15 billion historical records.
+AncestryDNA is the leader in DNA testing for family history and includes more than a million people who have taken the AncestryDNA test as well as the ability to access Ancestry, the world's largest online family history resource, which includes millions of family trees and over 15 billion historical records.

 How long does it take to get my results?